USEPA/kibana_report_downloader/README.md

  1. Clone this repository.
  2. pip install requirements.txt (i.e., pip install -r requirements.txt)
  3. *Suggested step* Create another git repository to store your custom Kibana report definitions.
- 4. Cache your Kibana report definitions in the run-#.json file in the reports folder.
-See the [sample .json](/docs/sample_report.json) file format.
+ 4. Cache your Kibana report definitions in the run-#.json file in the reports folder. *For the data splits value, use the lowest number needed to download the logs (e.g., 3), otherwise a large data split value may result in longer Kibana queues that do not retrieve all the logs.* See the [sample .json](/docs/sample_report.json) file format.
  5. Insert an active Kibana security token (right now this means the value of uaa-auth) into the [bash script](./scripts/run).
  6. Reuse and modify the SAMPLE RUN REPORT COMMANDS for as many reports as you need in the [bash script](./scripts/run).
  7. Modify the [kibana_report_download script](./kibana_report_downloader.py) startDateGBL and endDateGBL to meed your download needs.